Licensing of the Press Act 1662: Subsequent developments

-In 1685 the Licensing Act was renewed for seven years (1 Ja.
-2. c.
-17, s.
-15).
-No mention of the liberty of the press was made in the Bill of Rights.
-On the expiration of the Licensing Act in 1692 it was continued till the end of the existing session of parliament (4 & 5 Will. and Mar., c.
-24, s.
-14).
-In 1695 the Commons refused to renew it.
 The stationers petitioned Parliament for new censorship legislation, and when that failed they argued that authors had a natural and inherent right of ownership in what they wrote (knowing there was little an author could do with such rights other than sign them over to a publisher).
 This argument persuaded the Parliament and in 1710 the first Copyright Act (8 Ann. c.
-19) was enacted.
+21) was enacted.

-The power of a secretary of state to issue a warrant, whether general or special, for the purpose of searching for and seizing the author of a libel or the libellous papers themselves – a power exercised by the Star Chamber and confirmed by the Licensing Act – was still asserted, and was not finally declared illegal until the case of Entick v.
+The power of a secretary of state to issue a warrant, whether general or special, for the purpose of searching for and seizing the author of a libel or the libellous papers themselves – a power exercised by the Star Chamber and confirmed by the act – was still asserted, and was not finally declared illegal until the case of Entick v.
 Carrington in 1765 (St. Tr. xix.
 1030).
 In 1776 the House of Commons came to a resolution in accordance with this decision.
-The compulsory stamp duty on newspapers was abandoned in 1855 (18 Vict. c.
-27), the duty on paper in 1861 (24 Vict.
-C. 20), the optional duty on newspapers in 1870 (33 & 34 Vict. c.
+The compulsory stamp duty on newspapers was abandoned in 1855 by the Newspapers Act 1855 (18 & 19 Vict. c.
+27), the duty on paper in 1861 by the Customs and Inland Revenue Act 1861 (24 & 25 Vict. c.
+20), the optional duty on newspapers in 1870 by the Sligo and Cashel Disfranchisement Act 1870 (33 & 34 Vict. c.
 38).
 From that time the English press may be said to date its complete freedom, which rests rather upon an oral constitutional rather than a statutory foundation.
 No legislative provision confirms the freedom of the press, as is the case in many countries.

+The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1863 (26 & 27 Vict. c.
+125).